Sma1033/drum_generation_with_ssm/README.md

 Drum Generation with Self-Similarity Matrix (SSM)
 ==================

-This is the supplemental material for paper ''GENERATING STRUCTURED DRUM PATTERN USING VARIATIONAL'' AUTOENCODER AND SELF-SIMILARITY MATRIX
+This is the supplemental material for paper ``GENERATING STRUCTURED DRUM PATTERN USING VARIATIONAL`` AUTOENCODER AND SELF-SIMILARITY MATRIX

 # drum_generation_with_ssm